 Miami and Fort Lauderdale Estate Planning ATTORNEY

 There are many legal strategies involved in estate planning, including wills, revocable living trusts, irrevocable trusts, durable powers of attorney, and health care documents.
 New clients often say that they do not have an estate plan.
 Most people are surprised to learn that they actually do have a plan.
 In the absence of legal planning otherwise, their estate will be distributed after death according to Florida’s laws of intestacy.
 Of course, this may not be the plan they would have chosen.
 A properly drafted estate plan will replace the terms of the State’s estate plan with your own.
-Start the process and create your estate plan alongside an estate planning lawyer.
+Start the process and create your estate plan alongside an experienced Miami and Fort Lauderdale estate planning lawyer.

 More About Estate Planning Services: